Augmented reality: Fitness

-Remote collaboration

-Primary school children learn easily from interactive experiences.
-As an example, astronomical constellations and the movements of objects in the solar system were oriented in 3D and overlaid in the direction the device was held, and expanded with supplemental video information.
-Paper-based science book illustrations could seem to come alive as video without requiring the child to navigate to web-based materials.

-In 2013, a project was launched on Kickstarter to teach about electronics with an educational toy that allowed children to scan their circuit with an iPad and see the electric current flowing around.
-While some educational apps were available for AR by 2016, it was not broadly used.
-Apps that leverage augmented reality to aid learning included SkyView for studying astronomy, AR Circuits for building simple electric circuits, and SketchAr for drawing.

-AR would also be a way for parents and teachers to achieve their goals for modern education, which might include providing more individualized and flexible learning, making closer connections between what is taught at school and the real world, and helping students to become more engaged in their own learning.

 Emergency management/search and rescue

 Augmented reality systems are used in public safety situations, from super storms to suspects at large.

 As early as 2009, two articles from Emergency Management discussed AR technology for emergency management.
 The first was "Augmented Reality—Emerging Technology for Emergency Management", by Gerald Baron.
 According to Adam Crow,: "Technologies like augmented reality (ex: Google Glass) and the growing expectation of the public will continue to force professional emergency managers to radically shift when, where, and how technology is deployed before, during, and after disasters."

 Another early example was a search aircraft looking for a lost hiker in rugged mountain terrain.
 Augmented reality systems provided aerial camera operators with a geographic awareness of forest road names and locations blended with the camera video.
 The camera operator was better able to search for the hiker knowing the geographic context of the camera image.
 Once located, the operator could more efficiently direct rescuers to the hiker's location because the geographic position and reference landmarks were clearly labeled.